circular-o/circular/docs/tutorials/integrating-with-laravel.md

 ### Import the Default Theme

-Import the Shoelace default theme (stylesheet) in `/resources/css/app.css`:
+Import the %LIBRARY_NAME% default theme (stylesheet) in `/resources/css/app.css`:

 ```css
 @import '/node_modules/%PACKAGE_FULL_PATH%/dist/themes/light.css';
 ```

-### Import Your Shoelace Components
+### Import Your %LIBRARY_NAME% Components

-Import each Shoelace component you plan to use in `/resources/js/bootstrap.js`.
+Import each %LIBRARY_NAME% component you plan to use in `/resources/js/bootstrap.js`.
 Use the full path to each component (as outlined in the [Cherry Picking instructions](%DOCS_WEBSITE%/#/getting-started/installation?id=cherry-picking)).
 You can find the full import statement for a component in the _Importing_ section of the component's documentation (use the _Bundler_ import).
 Your imports should look similar to:

 ```js
 import '%PACKAGE_FULL_PATH%/dist/components/button/button.js';